mdxprograms/craft-airtable/README.md

-You can also use the update action using the same form setup by just replacing the hidden action field value to: `airtable/records/update` and add a hidden field `name="recordId"` with the current records id as the value.
+You can also use the update action using the same form setup by just replacing the hidden action field value to: `airtable/records/update` and add a hidden field `name="recordId"` with the current record's id as the value.

 Example form save below:
 ```